sylvainbx/rust-book-fr/FRENCH/src/ch05-03-method-syntax.md

 ```

 <!--
-Here, we’re choosing to make the behavior of the `width` method be that it
+Here, we’re choosing to make the `width` method return `true` if the value in
-returns `true` if the value in the instance’s `width` field is greater than 0,
+the instance’s `width` field is greater than 0, and `false` if the value is 0:
-and `false` if the value is 0: we can use a field within a method of the same
+we can use a field within a method of the same name for any purpose.
+In `main`,
-name for any purpose.
-In `main`, when we follow `rect1.width` with parentheses,
+when we follow `rect1.width` with parentheses, Rust knows we mean the method
-Rust knows we mean the method `width`.
-When we don’t use parentheses, Rust
-knows we mean the field `width`.
+`width`.
+When we don’t use parentheses, Rust knows we mean the field `width`.
 -->

-Ici, nous avons choisi de définir le comportement de la méthode `largeur` pour
+Ici, nous avons défini la méthode `largeur` pour qu'elle retourne `true` si la
-qu'elle retourne `true` si la valeur dans le champ `largeur` est supérieur ou
+valeur dans le champ `largeur` est supérieur ou égal à 0, et `false` si la
-égal à 0, et `false` si la valeur est 0 : nous pouvons utiliser un champ à
+valeur est 0 : nous pouvons utiliser un champ à l'intérieur d'une méthode du
-l'intérieur d'une méthode du même nom, pour n'importe quel usage.
-Dans le
-`main`, lorsque nous ajoutons des parenthèses après `rect1.largeur`, Rust
+même nom, pour n'importe quel usage.
+Dans le `main`, lorsque nous ajoutons des
-comprend que nous parlons de la méthode `largeur`.
-Lorsque nous n'utilisons pas
+parenthèses après `rect1.largeur`, Rust comprend que nous parlons de la méthode
-les parenthèses, Rust sait nous parlons du champ `largeur`.
+`largeur`.
+Lorsque nous n'utilisons pas les parenthèses, Rust sait nous parlons
+du champ `largeur`.

 <!--
-Often, but not always, methods with the same name as a field will be defined to
+Often, but not always, when we give methods with the same name as a field we
-only return the value in the field and do nothing else.
-Methods like this are
+want it to only return the value in the field and do nothing else.
+Methods like
-called *getters*, and Rust does not implement them automatically for struct
+this are called *getters*, and Rust does not implement them automatically for
-fields as some other languages do.
-Getters are useful because you can make the
+struct fields as some other languages do.
+Getters are useful because you can
-field private but the method public and thus enable read-only access to that
+make the field private but the method public and thus enable read-only access
-field as part of the type’s public API.
-We will be discussing what public and
+to that field as part of the type’s public API.
+We will be discussing what
-private are and how to designate a field or method as public or private in
+public and private are and how to designate a field or method as public or
-Chapter 7.
+private in Chapter 7.
 -->

-Souvent, mais pas toujours, les méthodes avec le même nom qu'un champ sont
+Souvent, mais pas toujours, lorsque nous appellons une méthode avec le même nom
-définies pour retourner uniquement la valeur de ce champ et ne rien faire
+qu'un champ, nous voulons qu'elle renvoie uniquement la valeur de ce champ et
-d'autre.
-Ces méthodes sont appelées des *accesseurs*, et Rust ne les implémente
+ne fasse rien d'autre.
+Ces méthodes sont appelées des *accesseurs*, et Rust ne
-pas automatiquement pour les champs des structures comme le font certains
+les implémente pas automatiquement pour les champs des structures comme le font
-langages.
-Les accesseurs sont utiles pour rendre le champ privé mais rendre
+certains langages.
+Les accesseurs sont utiles pour rendre le champ privé mais
-la méthode publique et ainsi donner un accès en lecture seule à ce champ dans
+rendre la méthode publique et ainsi donner un accès en lecture seule à ce champ
-l'API publique de ce type.
-Nous développerons les notions de publique et privé
+dans l'API publique de ce type.
+Nous développerons les notions de publique et
-et comment définir un champ ou une méthode publique ou privée au chapitre 7.
+privé et comment définir un champ ou une méthode publique ou privée au
+chapitre 7.

 <!--
 > ### Where’s the `->` Operator?